Skip to content

 Getting started with Smart Wallets on bare React Native

 This guide assumes you already have a Bare React Native app and want to integrate Smart Wallets.
-If you are starting a project from scratch, we recommend following the Expo guide instead.
+If you are starting a project from scratch, follow the Expo guide instead.

 • React Native version 0.76 or later

-• The Signer package requires you to be on React Native's new architecture.
-For information on how to enable it in your Expo project, check their documentation.
+• The authentication package requires React Native's new architecture.
+For information on how to enable it in your Expo project, see the documentation.

-• The Signer package is incompatible with Expo Go and as a result, you'd need to use a Development Build.
-Check the Expo Development Builds documentation for more information.
+• The authentication package is incompatible with Expo Go, so you need to use a Development Build.
+See the Expo Development Builds documentation for more information.

-Once we've got our React Native project setup and running, we need to setup a few shims so we can use crypto libraries in React Native.
+Once the React Native project is set up and running, set up a few shims so you can use crypto libraries in React Native.

 npm install --save node-libs-react-native crypto-browserify stream-browserify react-native-get-random-values